Email Connected Service

 Create and Configure Connected Service

-Go to Site Configuration > Connections > Connected Services and click "Add Service" next to the "Email" connected service type.
+Go to Sidebar → Configuration → Connected Services and click "Add Service" next to the "Email" connected service type.

 Step 1

-First step of the Email connected service configuration is configuration of the connected account.
-In case email connected service and account has been configured before, it will be available for selection in "Account" drop down.
+The first step of the Email Connected Service configuration is the configuration of the connected account.
+In case the email connected service and account have been configured before, it will be available for selection in the "Account" drop-down.

-Leave default selection "Create New" in the "Account" selectbox to create new account and fill in the following required fields:
+Leave the default selection "Create New" in the "Account" select box to create a new account and fill in the following required fields:

 Screenshot_2021-05-10_at_15.05.46.png